 The rush of companies competing to get an electric guitar to the marketplace, combined with difficulties patenting the frying pan meant that it was pointless to pursue infringements.
 However, Rickenbacker continued to produce innovative instruments throughout the 1930s, with many of the Lap Steels produced in this period considered to be the best ever made.

 Other models produced in this period included their first Spanish style guitar, the Ken Roberts model, with the Bakelite Model B following shortly afterwards.
 Amplifiers were also part of the Rickenbacker catalogue during this period, and the company managed to apply its pickup technology to a huge variety of other musical instruments.
 A harp was produced, as were violins, violas, cellos, and even a primitive electric piano.

 After leading the company through two decades of innovation, Beauchamp had become jaded with the industry, and sold his shares.
 Rickenbacker continued the company until 1953, when he sold his stake to Californian music business giant, F.C.
 Hall.
 The company continued to lead the World in the production of lap steel guitars, but introduced several models in the late 1950s with features that would ultimately change Rickenbacker ‘s future direction, most significantly, the neck-through-body design.
-In addition, in 1958, the Capri series of semi-hollow, double cutaway guitars was launched, which would become the iconic Rickenbacker 300 series (pictured at the start of this article).
+In addition, in 1958, the Capri series of semi-hollow, double cutaway guitars was launched.
+This series of guitars gave a lot of inspiration to the Rickenbacker models which are available today.

 The 1960’s would propel the brand to the heights it remains to this day, however.
 Stay tuned for part two…